fithisux/imdb_dataset_article/README.md

 Demo code for an article.
 Download to an `imdb_files` folder in the parent of the repository the files of [IMDB NONCOMMERCIAL DATASET](https://developer.imdb.com/non-commercial-datasets/)

+Also install depenencies in a virtual environment from `requirments.txt`.
+In my case

+>  pyenv virtualenv 3.11.6 dbt311
+>
+>  pyenv activate dbt311
+>
+>  pip3 install -r requirements.txt
+>

 ### Using the starter project

 Try running the following commands: